Gino Paoli: Career

+Personal life

-He had a long relationship with actress Stefania Sandrelli.
-Their daughter, Amanda Sandrelli, is also an actress.
+Paoli had several relationships during his lifetime.
+He first married Anna Fabbri in 1957, with whom he had a son.
+After separating, he had a long relationship with actress Stefania Sandrelli in the 1960s; their daughter, Amanda Sandrelli, is also an actress.
+He subsequently had an affair with singer Ornella Vanoni, who remained a close friend of his throughout their lives.
+Finally, he began dating Paola Penzo of Modena in the 1970s, marrying her in 1991; the couple had three sons.

+Legal issues

-During an interview in February 2015, when a journalist cited a famous phrase of an Italian minister saying that taxes are a good thing, Gino Paoli insulted him.
-At the time Paoli was under investigation for tax evasion, accused of having brought 2 million € of untaxed income to a Swiss bank.
-The singer was acquitted in 2016 due to prescription of the crime.
+During an interview in February 2015, when a journalist cited a famous phrase of an Italian minister saying that taxes are a good thing, Paoli insulted him.
+At the time Paoli was under investigation for tax evasion, accused of having brought €2 million of untaxed income to a Swiss bank.
+He was acquitted in 2016.